marcduiker/azure-functions-university/lessons/cosmosdb.md

 ## 7. Using Dependency Injection pattern for Cosmos DB connection

-One of the good practices approaches when using Connections to resources for storage is to look for sharing connections instead of creating a new one every time a new Function is executed.
+One of the good practices when using Connections to resources is to look for sharing connections instead of creating them every time a new Function is executed.
 When many functions are running concurrently, a new connection is created for every running function.
-If you want to manage the connections so you can share them across functions, or if you want to use bindings to more than one container in the same function, and many other scenarios, there are a couple of options: Use a static client or using dependency injection in your function method to inject your own Cosmos DB client.
+If you want to manage the connections so you can share them across functions, or if you want to use bindings to more than one container in the same function, and many other scenarios, there are a couple of options: Use a static client or use dependency injection in your function method to manage your own Cosmos DB client.

 So far we have used Bindings and Triggers for Cosmos DB, for this exercise the demo will be using an HttpTrigger, and we will be adding new items on demand on the `players` container.
 We will send a POST with the data for the new item instead of using the Queue Trigger.
-This is just to show a different approach and how to use the StartUp class as you would use it in Asp.net core applications.
-If any case if you want to use this approach you won't be using any bindings.
-Instead you will do this inside your Function App with your own Cosmos DB Client.
+This is just to show a different approach and how to use the StartUp class as you would use it in ASP.Net Core applications.
+You want to use this approach instead of using bindings.

 Before you can use dependency injection, you must install the following NuGet packages to your Azure Functions App: